 Standardized tests are an aspect of almost all MBA admissions processes.
-All MBA programs accept the GMAT, and more are beginning to accept the GRE.
+Almost all MBA programs accept the both the GMAT and the GRE.
 These exams help graduate programs assess your qualifications for advanced study in business and management.

 The links below provide more information on this aspect of the application process:

 GMAT Overview and advice+

 The Graduate Management Admission Test (GMAT) is a computer-adaptive standardized test in mathematics and English that is used by graduate business school admissions committees.
 The exam is intended to measure verbal, mathematical, and analytical writing skills that the candidate has developed over a long period of time in his or her education and work.

 Scores are valid for five years from the date the test taker sits for the exam.
 The maximum score that can be achieved on the exam is 800.
 Over the three years ending in March 2011, the average score was 540.4.

 The GMAT exam is administered year-round and on demand at test centers around the world.
 If you’re interested in scheduling an appointment to take the exam, the first step is to register for the test at MBA.com.

 Factorization/Divisibility/Problem Solving/Data Sufficiency– Master GMAT